immerse-eu/maganamed2fhir/README.md

 # maganamed2fhir

-Python scripts to extract eCRF data captured through MaganaMed in the IMMERSE Consortium
+Python scripts to extract eCRF codebook and documented data captured through MaganaMed in the IMMERSE Consortium